Maia313/async/fetch.md

 The headers attribute is used to add more information about the resource being fetched or the client doing the fetching.
 A Headers object can be created using the new Headers() constructor and individual headers can be added to the Headers object through the `append()` method.

-Notice how a new Headers object is created and assigned to the headers attribute of the init object:
+Notice how `a new Headers object is created and assigned to the headers attribute of the init object`:
 ```js
 var myHeaders = new Headers();
 myHeaders.append('Content-Type', 'application/json');